 MACROnutrient are the bigger food types so- PROTEIN, FAT, CARBOHYDRATES and MICROnutrients are the smaller types so- VITAMINS and MINERALS etc.

-Foods contain bits of everything although some are higher in others so always try to keep that in mind as not to get too fixated on seeing food too ridgedly.
+Foods contain bits of everything although some are higher in others so always try to keep that in mind as not to get too fixated on seeing food too ridgidly as one thing.

-We’ll come back to this but yeah…just wanted to get that in there before I go into lists as some foods showing up on more than one list because they bring multiple nutrients to the table and it’s important to understand that.
+We’ll come back to this but yeah…just wanted to get that in there before I go into lists, as some foods show up on more than one list because they bring multiple nutrients to the table and it’s important to understand that.